w3f/polkadot-wiki/docs/learn/how-to/withdraw-usdt-from-exchanges.md

 ### How to withdraw USDT from Binance

-Currently, Binance only offers withdrawals on Polkadot Asset Hub (former Statemint).
+Currently, Binance only offers withdrawals on Polkadot Asset Hub.

 1\.
 Login into your Binance account.